 The activities authorised by this resource consent are located as shown on BOPRC Consent Plan RM25-0606-/01 (attached as Appendix A).

 The activities authorised by these resource consents must be undertaken in general accordance with the information provided in “Kaimai Hydro-Electric Power Scheme, Fast-track Approvals Act Application for Resource Consent” by Mitchell Daysh (September 2025), and any subsequent amendments and further information provided to the Environmental Protection Authority.
-In the event of any conflict or discrepancy between the information in these documents and the conditions of this resource consent, the conditions shall be determinative.
+In the event of any conflict or discrepancy between the information in these documents and the conditions of this resource consent, the conditions shall prevail.

 The consent holder must ensure that any persons engaged in activities authorised by these resource consents are made aware of the conditions of this resource consent (including any certified management and / or monitoring plans and the obligations they impose on the consent holder), and the necessary measures required for compliance with the conditions.

-A copy of these resource consents, and all certified management and / or monitoring plans, must be available and produced without unreasonable delay upon request from a servant or agent of the Bay of Plenty Regional Council.
+A copy of these resource consents, and all management and / or monitoring plans certified in accordance with condition 1.5, must be available and produced without unreasonable delay upon request from a servant or agent of the Bay of Plenty Regional Council.

 Certification